The Thomas Pages homepage

 Revelation 1:2.

-personal situation cannot be separated from our understanding of what he has written.
-For this reason a glossary is useful to help our understanding today, for the mix of Jewish background and Roman law and politics, as John himself knew it, is the very fabric upon which his climactic revelation of Jesus Christ is written.
+situation cannot be separated from our understanding of what he has written.
+For this reason a glossary is useful to help our understanding today, for the mix of his Jewish background and his world of Roman law and politics is the very fabric upon which his climactic revelation of Jesus Christ is written.

 Continuing Under Construction